Biloxi Lighthouse: Authorization and construction

 On March 3, 1847, the United States Congress authorized $12,000 for the construction of a lighthouse at Biloxi.
 The United States Department of the Treasury structured a contract, dated October 15, 1847, to the Baltimore foundry of Murray and Hazlehurst to build an iron lighthouse for $6,347.
 The keeper's house was contracted separately.
 The Collector at Mobile, Alabama, purchased the site.
 The tower was completed and placed in operation in 1848.
 The tower was 45 ft from the base to the lantern room and displayed nine lamps.
-The first keeper was Marcellus J. Howard.
+The first keeper for the lighthouse was Marcellus J. Howard.

 In service

 Mary Reynolds, with a "large family of orphan children" was appointed keeper on April 11, 1854.
 She remained in service until the U.S. Civil War.
 She owed her appointment to Governor Albert Gallatin Brown.
 In 1856 the light was "refitted."

 In 1860 a hurricane swept the coast and destroyed many lighthouses, but the Biloxi Lighthouse remained undamaged.
 Keeper Reynolds reported that she kept the light burning through the storm and "faithfully performed the duties of Light Keeper in storm and sunshine attending it.
-I ascended the Tower at and after the last destructive storm when man stood appalled at the danger I encountered."
+"I ascended the Tower during and after the last destructive storm when man stood appalled at the danger I encountered."
 During a storm in 1860, a portion of the sand under the lighthouse eroded, causing the structure to lean.
 Later more sand was removed from the opposite side to correct this.
 Local authorities ordered that the light be extinguished on June 18, 1861.
 The light was repaired and returned to service by November 15, 1866.
 At that time the tower was reported to have been painted with coal tar to protect it from rust, not, as has been reported, to mourn the assassination of President Abraham Lincoln.

 Perry Younghans was appointed keeper on November 14, 1866, but fell ill soon thereafter.
 His wife, Maria Younghans, took over and tended the light.
 When Mr. Younghans died, Mrs. Younghans was appointed keeper December 6, 1867.
 In 1868 the tower was painted white and almost fell during a hurricane that year.
 In 1880 the old keeper's house was razed and rebuilt.
 The seawall was washed away and the tower was threatened during a hurricane on October 1, 1893.
 The New Orleans Daily Picayune of October 21, 1893, noted that "At Biloxi Mrs. Younghans, the plucky woman who was in charge of the light, kept a light going all through the storm notwithstanding the fact that there were several feet of water in the room where she lived."